openformatproj/augmented-things/augmented-things/om2m/README.md

 ```
 org.eclipse.om2m.remoteCseAddress=127.0.0.1
 ```
 this is necessary for it to correctly find its coordinator.
 The same address must be inserted into a fourth configuration file, [```./om2m/adn/adn-common/src/main/resources/configuration/adn.ini```](http://thingstalk.altervista.org/augmented-things/configuration/adn.ini), which is used by the ADN instead.
-No more than one MN can be active on the same host.

 The last configuration file is [```./om2m/asn/asn-common/src/main/resources/configuration/asn.ini```](http://thingstalk.altervista.org/augmented-things/configuration/asn.ini), which contains the IN address and the local machine's IP.
 For more information about configuration, check the documentation.